Prafful-Mali/edulance-docs/docs/test_planning.md

 ---

 ## Objective & Scope
-- Ensure all core functionalities of the Edulance platform (authentication, user profiles, skills, projects, and search) work as intended.
+- Ensure all core functionalities of the Edulance platform (authentication, user profiles, skills, Post, and search) work as intended.
 - Validate the platform’s API and frontend behavior.
 - Scope covers functional testing, basic UI testing, and role-based access validation.